michaelweberjr/litec-compiler/README.md

 ## Interpreter
 The interpreter is run with `-i`.
 The interpreter features:
-* Only x64 instructions that the compiler outputs.
+* Only supports the x64 instructions that the compiler outputs.
 * Full x64 ABI
-* Call the built in function print with `call print` and pass the argument with the first register for function passing
+* Call the built in function print with `call print` and pass the argument with the first call register for function passing
 * The interpreter skips everything thru `SECTION .DATA` and will skip any definition of a built in function

 The following instructions are supported: